Leadership matters. People matter.

 - Cohort Selection Announcement

-If leadership development is a crucial priority for your district — one that is rooted in a shared vision at every level — please join us for a one-hour informational webinar at one of the dates below to better understand how partnering with Holdsworth can help provide:
+If leadership development is a crucial priority for your district — one that is rooted in a shared vision at every level — a partnership with Holdsworth can help provide:

 - A critical mass of leaders throughout the system with shared experiences and a common vision of excellence in regard to personal leadership, talent development, organizational culture and student success.